-Do you want to have deeper conversations with clients but concerned with whether they are ready?
+Do you want to have deeper conversations with your clients but concerned about whether they are ready?

 If so, you are not alone.